1. Use the Occupational Outlook Handbook (Bureau of Labor Statistics)

 Using these tools to identify the right keywords and use them most effectively in the content of your resume will optimize your resume in an expert manner.
 While nothing is a replacement for sending your resume to a human, you need to make sure that your resume can beat the technology systems where your resume may be housed until the right match comes along.
 The overall goal is for your resume to quickly be found in a technical search.

-The Core Competancies section of your resume is one of the places where you can really leverage the keyword optimization strategies listed above to make your resume highly tailored for the job you're applying for.
-Employ keywords from target job descriptions that reflect relevent accomplishaments.
+The Core Competencies section of your resume is one of the places where you can really leverage the keyword optimization strategies listed above to make your resume highly tailored for the job you're applying for.
+Employ keywords from target job descriptions that reflect relevant accomplishments.
 Use topical nouns instead of verbs to highlight your skills and to increase recognition from the applicant tracking system software.

 This is a great place to grab an executive recruiter’s attention by highlighting your technology expertise.
 In a world where companies are quickly moving to online programs and computer software to help them streamline their businesses, it’s imperative that you let them know you are up-to-date on all the changes.

-You can use your technology expertise to beef up your resume’s skills section.
-For instance, if you’re heavily involved with your current company’s sales department you’ll want to note that you are familiar with the software they use (ex.
-SalesForce or other popular Client Relationship Managers).
+You can use your technology expertise to beef up your resume’s Skills Section.
+For instance, if you’re heavily involved with your current company’s sales department you’ll want to note that you are familiar with the software they use (example Salesforce or other popular Client Relationship Managers).